-It has already been said in the previous subsection that the STA model draws on not merely linguistic variables, but also on those involving the domains of related disciplines, such as politology, psychology, and social sciences.
+The current pre-proposal for the STA model draws on not merely linguistic variables, but also on those involving the domains of related disciplines, such as politology, psychology, and social sciences.
 Such a cross-disciplinary approach to the study of political language entails questions about the mutual relations between the particular layers of analysis.
 In particular, it prompts considerations of which of the analytic parameters are methodologically superordinate and which have a merely auxiliary value.
 The apparent problem with a cross-disciplinary analysis of political language is that there is hardly any visible one-to-one correspondence between the analytic components derived from the different disciplines.
 For instance, the general strategy of proximization, which the latter can be described as a cognitive and sociopsychological concept, is not to be equated with any particular linguistic form.
 It is rather a combination of specific language forms that can contribute to proximization, but even in this case, it cannot be guaranteed that the language forms involved will address simultaneously all the three aspects of proximization, i.e. spatial, temporal and axiological.

-Mindful of these limitations, I shall argue that although resolution of most methodological difficulties such as the above can possibly be sought in adopting a hierarchical model of analysis where, like in the STA model, the upper-level, controlling parameters of analysis (viz. legitimization, proximization in general) break down into a set of mediating variables (viz. the three aspects of proximization) and, finally, into multiple sets of bottom-level variables (language items), there may still occur problems with a possible overdetermination of analysis by the upper-level parameters.
-In view of this, due attention must be paid to the consistency of balance between utilizing the upperlevel parameters (such as, again, the overall strategy of proximization) as entities which signpost the direction of analysis a priori, and their controlling potential, i.e. the capacity to verify, in an a posteriori manner (and against the global function, i.e. legitimization), the critical findings from the study of specific language forms at the very bottom level.
-It is the chief methodological assumption of the present book to elucidate the potential of the analytic ploys to keep the described balance in place for the successful operation of the STA model, and these will be dealt with in the next chapter.
-Another important assumption is that the essence of the macro functions of legitimization and proximization identified in particular instances of the investigated discourse can unfold as a result of "updates": for instance, the empirical checking of the data involving spatial proximization will result in a hypothesis about the proximization pattern characterizing the given chunk of text as a whole, but the hypothesis will be open to subsequent redefinition upon the study of these parts of the text's data which possess primarily temporal and axiological load.
-The emergence of the global function as a result of pragmatic updates will be addressed several times throughout the book, but a special emphasis will be put on it in Chapter Four, in order to assist the evolution of a fully-fledged legitimization model.
+Mindful of these limitations, I shall argue that although resolution of most methodological difficulties such as the above can possibly be sought in adopting a hierarchical model of analysis where, like in the STA model, the upper-level, controlling parameters of analysis (viz. legitimization, proximization in general) break down into a set of mediating variables (viz. the three aspects of proximization) and, finally, into multiple sets of bottom-level variables (language items), there may still occur problems with a possible overdetermination of analysis by the upper-level parameters (cf. e.g. Beaugrande 1997).
+In view of this, due attention must be paid to the consistency of balance between utilizing the upper-level parameters (such as, again, the overall strategy of proximization) as entities which signpost the direction of analysis a priori, and their controlling potential, i.e. the capacity to verify, in an a posteriori manner (and against the global function, i.e. legitimization), the critical findings from the study of specific language forms at the very bottom level.
+It seems the chief task of the prospective research to keep the described balance in place for the successful operation of the STA model.
+A feasible working assumption might be that the essence of the macro functions of legitimization and proximization identified in particular instances of the investigated discourse can unfold as a result of "updates": for instance, the empirical checking of the data involving spatial proximization will result in a hypothesis about the proximization pattern characterizing the given chunk of text as a whole, but the hypothesis will be open to subsequent redefinition upon the study of these parts of the text's data which possess primarily temporal and axiological load.